Afshin-A/Obsidian/CS/System Design/Software Testing Principles and Strategies.md

-### Testing Case vs. Testing Scenario
+### Testing Scenario vs. Testing Case
 A **test scenario** is like a high level category that describes what main functionality of the system needs to be tested in generic terms.
 An example would be logging into the system.
-We can break down testing scenarios into low-leveled, managable **testing cases** that are more specific and detailed.
+We can break down testing scenarios into low-leveled, manageable **testing cases** that are more specific and detailed.
 Examples include, "test for user entering valid username and password", "test for user entering invalid username and password", "test for user leaving the fields empty", and so on.
 A test scenario categorizes multiple test cases.
 All this information is stored in a **test case specification chart**.
-In addition to the test scenario and test case columns, we could have pre-conditions for the system before we begin performing a test case, the data used for the test, the expected results from the test, the actual results from the test, the steps taken to conduct the test (so that the tests are reproducable), whether the test has passed or failed.
+In addition to the test scenario and test case columns, we could have pre-conditions for the system before we begin performing a test case, the data used for the test, the expected results from the test, the actual results from the test, the steps taken to conduct the test (so that the tests are reproducible), whether the test has passed or failed.
 ![[Pasted image 20221116001339.png]]

-Traceability: It is good practice to label our test cases as a way of connecting them to a specific functional requirement and to a business requirement, so that in case there are changes to the requirements, we can we can track down and add to/change the test cases.
+Traceability: ==It is good practice to label our test cases as a way of connecting them to a specific functional requirement and to a business requirement, so that in case there are changes to the requirements, we can we can track down and add to/change the test cases.

 Test Basis
 How do we come up with tests?
 Obviously we need to have something to test.
 This could be the actual Application Under Test (AUT), from our experience, or, most commonly, from documentation.
 Documentaion is produced during each step of SDLC.
 We can come up with tests before the program is even written using those documents (such as functional specification documentation)

 ### Business Requirements vs. Functional Requirements vs. Non-functional Requirements

 Functional requirements are about what the system should do.
 These come directly from the customers.
 "The program should do this, and that, etc.."

 Non-functional requirements are about how the system should behave.
 They're usually the byproduct of implementing the functional requirements.
 For example, "the program should do this in X number of seconds."